lewoudar/scalpel/docs/item-processing.md

 A cool feature about scalpel is that it lets you decouple item scraping from its analyzing through the *item processors*.
 Note that this require that you **save** your item using the `save_item` method of a response object.
-It can help you to reduce the amount of logic in your parse function.
+It can help you to reduce the amount of logic in your parse callable.

 ## Configuration

-Item processors are just functions that are run one after the other on a scrapped item.
+Item processors are just functions that are run one after the other on a scraped item.
 The idea is that you can modify an item to add or update some information or you can simply discard the item if it does not meet certain criteria.
 To register item processors, this is what you can do.